OrangeFoxRecovery/device_samsung_hero2lte/README.md

-# TWRP device tree for Samsung S7 Edge aka hero2lte
+# OrangeFox Recovery device tree for Samsung S7 Edge aka hero2lte

  Copyright (C) 2019 morogoku Open-source
+ Copyright (C) 2022 Sushrut1101 Open-source

  Licensed under the Apache License, Version 2.0 (the "License");
  you may not use this file except in compliance with the License.